While the program is based primarily at Saint Joseph Hospital, the General Surgery residents rotate among four other major institutions.

 Denver Health Medical Center

 Residents are afforded the invaluable opportunity to rotate at Denver Health Medical Center, one of the busiest trauma centers in the nation, admitting over 2,700 trauma patients per year.
 St. Joseph Hospital residents rotate at DHMC for two months in the Surgical Intensive Care Unit during their PGY-II year.
 PGY-III and IV residents rotate for two to three months at a time on the Trauma and Acute Care Surgery service.
 Residents are responsible for the assessment and management of trauma and acute care general surgery patients under the guidance of nationally-recognized traumatologists.
 For more information about trauma care at DHMC, please reference the medical center’s website.

 Children's Hospital Colorado is a regional pediatric center and admits more than 6,000 patients yearly.
 PGYII residents work closely for two months with a large staff of pediatric surgeons managing all aspects of pediatric surgery, including transplants and burns.
 The Children's Hospital is about a twenty minute drive from Saint Joseph Hospital.

-University of Colorado Hospital provides PGYII residents with a one month experience in liver, kidney, and pancreas transplant surgery.
-University Hospital is located on the University of Colorado Anschutz Medical Campus.
+University Hospital provides PGYII residents with a one month experience in liver, kidney and pancreas transplant surgery.
+University Hospital is located on the University of Colorado Anschutz campus.